 Little League Elbow

-Management of medial epicondyle apophysitis includes cessation of pitching activities for 4–6 weeks.
+Management of Little League Elbow includes cessation of pitching activities for 4–6 weeks.
 In the early stages of recovery, ice, and NSAIDs can be useful.
 If patients present with a flexion contracture, an elbow extension brace can be beneficial.
 Other strength and conditioning activities should be performed.
 Occasionally, symptoms return, usually from an inadequate recovery period.
 In these cases, a splint may be used to more definitively rest the elbow.
-After the 4- to 6-week rest period, when symptoms have abated, a progressive throwing program is instituted over a 4- to 8-week period.
+After the 4- to 6-week rest period, when symptoms have stopped.
+A progressive throwing program is instituted over a 4- to 8-week period.
 Players typically return to full effort throwing by 12 weeks.
 The biomechanics or how they throw should also be looked at by a JOI Rehab clinician.

-Pitchers may elect a position change such as first base, which allows continued participation but with decreased stress to the elbow to avoid recurrence in the same season.
+Pitchers may elect a position change such as first base.
+This allows continued participation but with decreased stress to the elbow to avoid recurrence in the same season.
 If symptoms recur after a trial of non-operative treatment, then cessation of play for a complete season is indicated.

-Prevention is the key to treatment for elbow injuries in the young athlete.
-Prevention can be accomplished by rules limiting the number and type of pitches allowed in youth baseball along with education of Little League coaches, parents, and throwers.
+Education of proper throwing is the key to treatment for elbow injuries in the young athlete.
+Prevention can be accomplished by rules limiting the number and type of pitches allowed in youth baseball.
+Along with education of Little League coaches, parents, and throwers.

 Steps to Prevention: